postech-dao/simperby-evm/README.md

-# EVM-colony
+# EVM-settlement

-This repository implements the colony chain interface for EVM-based ecosystem that can interact with simperby.
+This repository implements the settlement chain interface for EVM-based ecosystem that can interact with simperby.

 Try running some of the following tasks: